NETWAYS/foreman-training/provisioning/06_bootdisk.md

 The host image contains a static network configuration, loads the installer from the media configured in Foreman and the Provisioning configuration from Foreman itself.
 So it requires no DHCP and TFTP in the network.

-The full host image contains the operating system specific installer so it requires no downloading of it, but is configured to boot from DHCP instead of having a static network configuration.
+The full host image contains the operating system specific installer so it requires no downloading of it, and is configured to boot from DHCP or a static network configuration based on Subnet configuration .
 To get its Provisioning configuration from Foreman it identifies itself with a token only valid for one deployment.

 The generic image boots from a dynamic IP address of the DHCP pool and is identified by the MAC address for Foreman